rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_http/README.md

 * `deny`  - deny access to the user / vhost / resource
 * `allow` - allow access to the user / vhost / resource
 * `allow [list of tags]` - (for `user_path` only) - allow access, and mark the user as an having the tags listed

-If you don't want your web server to enforce topic authorisation, it should `allow` all requests with `resource = topic`.

 ## Using TLS/HTTPS